MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 When you create the Dataverse environment where you want to install the app, be sure to enable Dynamics 365 apps.

-## Enable the Expense mobile app in Dynamics 365 Finance

-To enable the Expense mobile app in Dynamics 365 Finance, follow these steps.

-1. In your Dynamics 365 Finance environment, go to **Workspaces** \> **Feature Management**.
-1. In the list, find and select **feature Use expense mobile application for intuitive expense entry experience**, and then select **Enable now**.

 ## Enable users in Dynamics 365 Finance

 To enable users for the Expense mobile app access, follow these steps in Dynamics 365 Finance.